pratidan2925/DevOps-AWS-Interview-Questions/Kubernetes/KubernetesREADME.md

 Helm is a Kubernetes package manager that helps define, install, and upgrade even the most complex Kubernetes applications using charts, which are pre-configured templates for Kubernetes resources.

+60. RBAC explain
+RBAC (Role-Based Access Control) is a method of regulating access to resources based on the roles of individual users within an organization.
+In Kubernetes, RBAC allows administrators to define what actions users can perform on which resources, enhancing security and managing permissions.

+17. What is Headless Service?
+A headless service does not allocate a ClusterIP.
+Instead, it allows direct DNS-based service discovery to the individual pods.

 ---